icanbwell/bwell-sdk-example/bwell-typescript-react/README.md

 4. You are now running in a Docker container. `npm run e2e` should run the tests, and a report will open in your web browser once the tests finish running.

 See also: https://playwright.dev/docs/docker

-## How to test SDK code under development

-Once code in `bwell-sdk` has been merged to main, it should be testable from the published NPM package.
-In the event that you want to test code that has not yet merged, you'll need to publish the SDK to a local NPM registry and make sure this application uses it from there.

-1. Clone the `bwell-sdk` repo, checkout the branch you want to test, and make sure you can build.
-1. `npm i - g yalc`
-2. In the the `bwell-sdk` repo's root folder, run `yalc publish --push`
-4. In the root of the folder this README is in, run `yalc add @icanbwell/bwell-sdk-ts`, then `npm i`
-5. `npm run dev`

-Note that this will change the `package.json` entry for `@icanbwell/bwell-sdk-ts` to something like this:

-`"@icanbwell/bwell-sdk-ts": "file:.yalc/@icanbwell/bwell-sdk-ts"`

-In order to change it back, you can run:

-`yalc remove @icanbwell/bwell-sdk-ts`
-`npm i`